How to Volunteer While Social Distancing | Peter Palivos, Attorney

 Finally, transitioning to socially distant volunteer work means many are practicing mutual aid in their own neighborhoods.
 This could mean an outdoor litter pickup in the mornings or a no-contact grocery drop-off for an elderly neighbor.
 When neighbors communicate individual needs with one another, volunteer opportunities naturally arise for those who are service-inclined.

-The term escrow is defined as a legal arrangement ...
+The term escrow is defined as a legal arrangement in which one party temporarily takes custody of a ...